 Keep Fingers Clear of Fairlead Pinch Point

 MOVING PARTS ENTANGLEMENT HAZARDS

 NEVER leave remote control where it can be activated during free spooling, rigging, or when the winch is not being used.

 NEVER leave the winch remote control plugged in when installing, freespooling, rigging, servicing or when the winch is not being used.

 NOTICE

 AVOID WINCH AND EQUIPMENT DAMAGE

-ALWAYS avoid side pulls which can pile up wire rope at one end of the drum.
+ALWAYS avoid side pulls which can pile up winch line at one end of the drum.

-This can damage the wire rope or winch.
+This can damage the winch line or winch.

 ALWAYS ensure the clutch is fully engaged or disengaged.
 ALWAYS use care to not damage the vehicle frame when anchoring to a vehicle during a winching operation.
 NEVER submerge winch in water.

 ALWAYS store the remote control in a protected, clean and dry area.

-Safety Summary:

-As you can see, winching must be taken seriously.
+Safety Summary: As you can see, winching must be taken seriously.
 The preceding Warnings, Cautions and Notices may seem like a lot to absorb, but in summary we think you will agree that these Warnings, Cautions and Notices are fairly straight forward and sensible.
 After careful consideration of the various potential hazards associated with improper use, the operator can move forward to utilize this powerful and reliable piece of equipment to enhance the off-road experience.
 In the next section of this guide, we will illustrate the primary components and features of your O Series winch, and discuss care and maintenance of the product.
+Photos & Graphics in this guide: Some graphics in this guide may not exactly match your winch.
+All information and instructions given in this guide applies to your model except when noted.

-Section I: Winch Anatomy

-This section will familiarize you with the name and purpose of the major O Series Winch parts & components.
+Section I: Winch Anatomy This section will familiarize you with the name and purpose of the major O Series Winch parts & components.